Palashio/libra/README.md

                 plotter]
 </pre>

-These pipelines can be found under the ``json-pipeliner`` folder.
+These pipelines can be found under the ``dev-pipeliner`` folder.
 Currently, this format is supported for the single regression pipeline.
 Complete integration of pipelining into the main framework is being developed.

 Finally, you can run your pipeline by: